 Release Date:

 Dr Jessica McCarty specialises in all things satellites, wildfires, and agriculture and works with organisations like NASA and the Arctic Council on a range of fascinating problems around the relationship between humans and the world around us.
+Join us as we talk about fire, people, climate, and what Jessica describes as home economics on a global scale.

 About Dr Jessica McCarty